Skip to main content

 }

-For more details on the types file, see Custom Types.
+For everything else in that file, see Custom Types.

 const { Query, User } = UserModule;